tomyan/soda/README.md

 Contact
 -------

 You can join the Soda Mailing List by sending an email to [sodajs@librelist.com](mailto:sodajs@librelist.com).
-You can also try the #sodajs channel on Freenode IRC, or follow the sodajs user on Twitter for commit information.
+You can also try the #sodajs channel on Freenode IRC, or follow the [http://twitter.com/sodajs](sodajs user on Twitter) for commit information.

 License
 -------